Eastern Front (World War II): Forces

 By July 1943, the Wehrmacht numbered 6,815,000 troops.
 Of these, 3,900,000 were deployed in eastern Europe, 180,000 in Finland, 315,000 in Norway, 110,000 in Denmark, 1,370,000 in western Europe, 330,000 in Italy, and 610,000 in the Balkans.
 According to a presentation by Alfred Jodl, the Wehrmacht was up to 7,849,000 personnel in April 1944.
 3,878,000 were deployed in eastern Europe, 311,000 in Norway/Denmark, 1,873,000 in western Europe, 961,000 in Italy, and 826,000 in the Balkans.
 About 15–20% of total German strength were foreign troops (from allied countries or conquered territories).
 The German high water mark was just before the Battle of Kursk, in early July 1943: 3,403,000 German troops and 650,000 Finnish, Hungarian, Romanian and other countries' troops.

 For nearly two years the border was quiet while Germany conquered Denmark, Norway, France, the Low Countries, and the Balkans.
 Hitler had always intended to renege on his pact with the Soviet Union, eventually making the decision to invade in the spring of 1941.

 Some historians say Stalin was fearful of war with Germany, or just did not expect Germany to start a two-front war, and was reluctant to do anything to provoke Hitler.
-Others say that Stalin was eager for Germany to be at war with capitalist countries.
 Another viewpoint is that Stalin expected war in 1942 (the time when all his preparations would be complete) and stubbornly refused to believe it would come early.

 British historians Alan S. Milward and M. Medlicott show that Nazi Germany—unlike Imperial Germany—was prepared for only a short-term war (Blitzkrieg).
 According to Edward Ericson, although Germany's own resources were sufficient for the victories in the West in 1940, massive Soviet shipments obtained during a short period of Nazi–Soviet economic collaboration were critical for Germany to launch Operation Barbarossa.